Does Honey Go Bad: Signs of Spoiled Honey

 - light exposure

-Protecting your it from moisture is one of the most important things way to prevent honey from going bad.
+Protecting your honey from moisture is one of the most important things way to prevent honey from going bad.

 Honey is hygroscopic.
 This means that it absorbs water from anything in it or around.
 It can even absorb water from the air.